 From start to finish, rhinoplasty can take around two to three hours to complete.
 This will depend on the complexity of the restructuring of the nose, which will vary with every patient.

 After surgery, it is normal for patients to experience swelling and bruising around the eyes and nose area, as well as tenderness.
-Pain relieve can be issued to ensure patient comfort.
+Pain relief can be issued to ensure patient comfort.
 Patients will also be required to wear a splint over the nose for around seven to ten days.
 This will help to encourage healthy healing and support the new shape.
-Female patients can wear makeup after the splint has been removed, if they wish to diminish the appearance of any bruising.
+Patients can wear makeup after the splint has been removed, if they wish to diminish the appearance of any bruising.
 Most patients are able to return to their work within one to two weeks of rhinoplasty, as well as resume more strenuous activities within three to four weeks post-surgery.

 It can take six to twelve months to see the final results of rhinoplasty, but patients will be able to see an improvement and appreciate the new shape once swelling and bruising has reduced.
 Due to where the small incision sites are in open structure rhinoplasty, there should be minimal scarring.
 If patients have undergone closed rhinoplasty, there will be no visible scarring due to the incisions being within the two nostrils.

 The results of rhinoplasty will reveal a permanent and natural shape that enhances the appearance of the nose, as well as complete a beautiful symmetry of the face.
 Any dorsal humps will be diminished, crooked shapes will be corrected and any abnormalities improved.
 In addition, rhinoplasty can improve the function of the nose and relieve sinus problems and restore better breathing.

 If you would like to find out more about rhinoplasty and what it can do for you, you can arrange a consultation with Dr Terrence Scamp today by contacting our Brisbane or Gold Coast clinics.